brunopostle/homemaker-addon/docs/usage.rst

 outdoor space type that is treated as internal circulation - think of a private courtyard in a riad house.

-By default every space in your model has a 'living' type, so you get windows, doors between rooms, but no external doors.
-You can manually assign types by placing new blender objects (such as a new cube) in each of the spaces: give the new object the name 'retail' (or 'retail.001' etc..) and the space becomes a room with this type.
-If you forget to name or mis-spell this placeholder you will get a very small cube-shaped building inside your main building :).
+By default every space in your model has a 'living' usage, so you get windows, doors between rooms, but no external doors.
+You can manually assign usages by placing new blender objects (such as a new cube) in each of the spaces: give the new object the name 'retail' (or 'retail.001' etc..) and the space becomes a room with this type when you run the *Homemaker* function.
+If you forget to name, or mis-spell this placeholder you will get a very small cube-shaped building inside your main building :).
 Running the *Topologise* function on a mesh will generate these widgets/placeholders for you as a floating vertex, just rename them to whatever room type you need, select everything and run *Homemaker*.

 Building Styles
 ~~~~~~~~~~~~~~~

-The 'default' style is based on measurements of a previous home.
+The 'default' style is based on measurements of an existing older building.

 You assign styles by assigning blender materials to faces in the blender
 object, the styles are massively configurable and use an inheritance system.